 Key West Historic District, also known locally as the Old Town, is where the city first began.
 This is where you will find the most iconic architecture in the city, as well as the bulk of local attractions.
 First-time visitors will get a good understanding of everything on offer, as well as a vast selection of excursions to take them elsewhere along the Keys.

 The Old Town is also the best-connected part of the city.
-It sits literally in the centre of Key West, so you can easily reach all of the other neighbourhoods mentioned in this guide on foot.
+It sits literally in the centre of Key West, so you can easily reach all of the other neighbourhoods mentioned in this guide on foot as well as Key West international airport.
 This is perfect for those that don’t have access to a car.

 Romantic Nest in Old Town – Hidden Beach

-This love nest is located right on the coast!
-It’s actually on the only natural beach in Key West, and comes with stunning Caribbean views.
+This love nest is located right on the coast and includes an outdoor pool!
+It’s actually on the only natural beach in Key West and comes with stunning Caribbean views.
 There is a small decked area where you can sit back, relax and enjoy a couple of cocktails with the sunset.
 Sleeping up to two people, this is our top pick for couples heading to the city.
+It’s one of the most romantic Airbnbs in Florida!

 Hip Hotel in Old Town – Not Your Average Hotel

 Key West is a pricey destination, especially the Historic Old Town.
 There aren’t any hostels in the city, but backpackers don’t need to feel left out!
-This stylish hotel is designed with budget travellers in mind.
+This boutique hotel is designed with budget travellers in mind and comes with a complimentary breakfast.
 Rooms are simple but well priced – but that doesn’t mean you miss out on small splashes of luxury.
-It also has some great communal areas.
+It also has some great communal areas as well as a pool making it one of the best hotels in Key West for the price.

 Calm Hotel in Old Town – H2O Suites